-[Section XVI.]
-(Section XVI, P. L.) And be it further enacted by the authority aforesaid, That the president and managers of the said company shall keep just and fair accounts of all moneys to be received by them from the said commissioners, and from the subscribers to the said undertaking, on account of the several subscriptions, and of all penalties for delay in the payment thereof, and of the amount of the profits on the shares which may be forfeited as aforesaid, and also of all moneys by them to be expended in the prosecution of their said work, and shall, once at least in every year, submit such accounts to a general meeting of the stockholders, until the said road shall be completed, and until all the costs, charges and expenses of effecting the same shall be fully paid and discharged, and the aggregate amount of such expenses shall be liquidated and ascertained, and if, upon such liquidation, or whenever the whole capital stock of the said company shall be nearly expended, it shall be found that the said capital stock will not be sufficient to complete the said road, according to the true intent and meaning of this act, it shall and may be lawful for the said president, managers and company, at a stated or special meeting to be convened according to the provisions of this act, or their own bylaws, to increase the number of shares to such extent as shall be deemed sufficient to accomplish the work, and to demand and receive the moneys subscribed for such shares, in like manner, and under the like penalties, as herein before provided for the original subscriptions, or as shall be provided by their by laws.
+(Section XVII, P. L.) And be it further Section XVII. enacted by the authority aforesaid, That the president and managers of the said company shall keep fair and just accounts of all the monies received by them from the said commissioners, and from the subscribers to the said undertaking, an account of the several subscriptions, and of all penalties for delay in the paymen't thereof, and of the amount of the profits on the shares which may be forfeited as aforesaid, and also of all monies by them expended in the prosecution of their said work, and shall once at least in every year submit such accounts to a general meeting of the stockholders, until the said road shall be completed, and until all the costs, charges and expenses of effecting the same shall be fully paid and discharged, and the aggregate amount of such expenses shall be liquidated and ascertained; and if upon such liquidation, or whenever the whole capital stock of the said company shall be nearly expended, it shall be found that the said capital stock will not be sufficient to complete the said road, according to the true intent and meaning of this act, it shall and may be lawful for the president, managers and company, at a stated or special meeting to be convened according to the provisions of this act or their own by-laws, to increase the number of shares to such extent as shall be deemed sufficient to accomplish the work, and to demand and receive the monies subscribed for such shares, in like manner and under the like penalties as hereinbefore provided for the original subscriptions, or as shall be provided by their by-laws.

-[Section XVII.]
-(Section XVII, P. L.) And be it further enacted by the authority aforesaid, That the said president, managers and company shall also keep a just and true account of all and every the moneys to be received, by their several and respective collectors of tolls, at the several gates or turnpikes on the said road, from beginning to end, and shall make and declare a dividend of the clear profits and income thereof, all contingent costs and charges being first deducted, among all the subscribers to the said company's stock, and shall, on every the first Monday in January and July, in every year, publish the half yearly dividend to be made of the said clear profits among the stockholders, and of the time and place when and where the same will be paid, and shall cause the same to be paid accordingly.
+Section XVIII.
+(Section XVIII, P. L.) And be it further enacted by the authority aforesaid, That the said president, managers and company, shall also keep a just and true account of all and every the monies received by their several and respective collectors of tolls at the several gates or turnpikes on the said road, from beginning to end, and shall make and declare a dividend of the clear profits and income thereof, all contingent costs and charges being first deducted among all the subscribers to the said company's stock, and shall on the first Monday in January and July in every year, publish the half-yearly dividends to be made of the said clear profits among the stockholders, and of the time and place when and where the same will be paid, and shall cause the same to be paid accordingly.